eraybasar/pesdk-docs/_guides/html5/v3_6/features/focus.md

 ---
 layout: guide
-title: Filter # title as shown in the menu and
+title: Focus # title as shown in the menu and
 order: 1
 category:
   - html5 # One of the categories